-5.1.7 32-bit-wide Byte Array
+5.1.6 M-byte-wide Fixed Size Byte Array

-Keyword: bytes32 This is a 32-bit-wide byte array that is otherwise similar to byte arrays.
+Keyword: bytesM This is an M-byte-wide byte array that is otherwise similar to dynamically sized byte arrays.
+On an ABI level, it is annotated as bytesM (e.g., bytes32).